nikolakisp/ublox-demo/README.md

 ```
 Do not forget to set the declared project's environment variables to your [.spannerci.yml](#configuration-with-spannerciyml) file.

 Spanner supports a number of pre-defined environment variables, that are either mandatory to use some of the Spanner builders and OTA update methods or just convenient.
 All Spanner environment variables start with the `SPN_` prefix.
+For example:
+- SPN_BUILDER_SDK: is the SDK directory of the selected builder
+- SPN_PROJECT_DIR: is related to User Directory
 Please contact us to get a full list of the Spanner pre-defined environment variables.

 ## Configuration with .spannerci.yml
 Spanner CI enables continuous integration by adding a `.spannerci.yml` file in the root directory of your repository.
 This, together with some more configuration options that are mentioned later, make every new commit or pull request to automatically trigger Spanner.